embeddedartistry/athena-bootloader/README.md

 tftp> put [sketch].bin
 ```
 The __5 second__ time frame is in case you already have a valid program uploaded on the Arduino.
 In case you don't have
-a program loaded or it has been marked invalid, you don't have any time constrains.
+a program loaded or it has been marked invalid, you don't have any time constraints.

 Now you should see your tftp client sending packets and the indication LED on __pin 13__ or __pin 9__ blinking in a random
 way, almost like having a hiccup.
-A sample correct output of the TFTP client uploading the *blink* sketch is below:
+A correct output sample of the TFTP client uploading the *blink* sketch is below:
 ```
 tftp> mode octet
 ```